Yield Gap UK: The Best-Performing Market in Our 20-Exchange Study (2000-2025)

 - Limitations

 We tested the yield gap strategy across 20 equity markets.
 The UK came first.
-London Stock Exchange stocks with earnings yields 3+ percentage points above UK gilt rates returned 11.83% CAGR from 2000 to 2025, vs 7.64% for SPY.
-That's +4.19% annually, compounding over 25 years.
+London Stock Exchange stocks with earnings yields 3+ percentage points above UK gilt rates returned 11.29% CAGR from 2000 to 2025, vs 0.86% for the FTSE 100 (price return) and 7.64% for SPY.
+That's +10.43% above the local index, compounding over 25 years.

 The Strategy